 The Farmers: Courtney

 Courtney Spaulding has been involved in agriculture for her entire life.
 She is a 4-H alumna with horse, dog, and dairy cow projects.
 She attended Auburn University (Auburn, AL) and graduated in 2017 with her Bachelor's of Science in Animal Science.
 Courtney has been a veterinary assistant, dairy cow milker, assistant herd manager for dairy farms, and horseback riding lesson instructor.
 She graduated from Saint Michael's College in May 2022 with a Master's degree in Clinical Psychology.
-Courtney will begin a PhD. program at Antioch University in Couples and Family Therapy in Fall 2022.
+Courtney is currently enrolled in a PhD. program at Antioch University New England in Couples and Family Therapy in Fall beginning in Fall 2022.

 One of Courtney's goals are to provide educational opportunities for those who would like to learn more about agriculture, produce high quality animals, and be an advocate for the farming industry.
 She has taught many 4-H clinics and events about horses, dairy cows, and dairy goats.
 She continues to gain knowledge and credentials in the agriculture industry.